esluyter/ESTimeline/README.md

   <summary><strong>Current ad-hoc mixer interface</strong></summary>

 ## Current ad-hoc mixer interface
-Everything works, and everything saves with timeline except mixer channel output bus (will reset to default)
+its not pretty but everything works, you can create/monitor envelopes and everything saves with timeline except mixer channel output bus (will reset to default)
 ```
 (
 // for flattening mixer channel names and timeline ids